Date(s) - Wed 2nd Feb, 2022

 11:00am - 11:45am

-Listen to Sandaidh NicDhòmhnaill Jones introduce and read from her collection An Seachdamh Tonn, longlisted for the 2021 Highland Book Prize, in the first of our online Poetry Mornings.
-This event will also include a short Q&A session with the author.
+Listen to Sandaidh NicDhòmhnaill Jones introduce and read from her bilingual collection An Seachdamh Tonn – The Seventh Wave, longlisted for the 2021 Highland Book Prize, in the first of our online Poetry Mornings.
+This event, which welcomes both English and Gaelic speakers, will also include a short Q&A session with the author.

 An Seachdamh Tonn – The Seventh Wave